Our new and novel encryption offers a suite of advantages:

-For smart device controlled IoT devices, a Built-in password manager that converts user’s often week and repetitive passwords to unique values that range from 168, 256 and up to 1,792 digits in length.
-Each password is guaranteed unique to not just the computers and smart phones and smart watches, but also to each software program and smart device app.
+For smart device controlled IoT devices, a Built-in password manager that converts user’s often week and repetitive passwords to unique values that range from 64 or 128 digits in length.
+Each password is unique to not just the computers and smart phones and smart watches, but also to each software program and smart device app.

 Through the use of the 100% salted randomized challenge and counter challenge code, remote login or VPN login with the use of the password manager allows a user to login to a device or remote server without actually having to transmit their login credentials or command instructions directly.

 It’s important to note that with the keys being dramatically larger than the data being encrypted, this causes a dramatically large number of possible key combinations which produces results that match the intercepted encrypted data.
 We call these "false positive duplicate results".
 The number of false positive results are so astronomically large it exceeds manufacturable data storage limits.
 For comparison the estimated data storage capacity of the internet is ~10^24 bits.

 The commercial grade handshake was evaluated on a computer running at 2.7 GHz, while processing 336 bit encryption keys on Windows 10 Home.
 The table below shows the time it takes to process the public/private keys, not including transmittal time. (cycles) is defined as how many computer cycles were needed to process the data.
 Divide the cycles by the speed of a device to calculate processing time.
 For comparison, the competition range listed are values published on Github (https://github.com/mupq/pqm4/blob/master/benchmarks.md)